Princess Myeonghye

 Princess Myeonghye (12 January 1663 – 11 June 1673) was a Korean princess as the second daughter of Hyeonjong of Joseon and Queen Myeongseong.

+Biography

+Early Life and Death

+The princess was born during the winter on 12 January 1663 as the second daughter of Hyeonjong of Joseon and Queen Myeongseong.
+She had two older sisters and a brother, and a younger sister.

-She married a son of Shin Jeong, named Shin Yo-gyeong (1665–?), who was later honoured as Prince Consort Dongan.
-However, the Princess was unable to celebrate and suddenly fell ill.
-She died on April 27, 1673.
-Her tomb was originally located near Heonlleung (헌릉, 獻陵; the tomb of King Taejong and Queen Wongyeong), but was later moved to another place.
+At the age of 10, the princess was arranged to marry a son of Shin Jeong, named Shin Yo-gyeong (1665–?), of the Pyeongsan Shin clan who was later honoured as Prince Consort Dongan.
+However, the Princess suddenly fell ill before the wedding ceremony took place.
+She later died on April 27, 1673 (lunar calendar date).